 Table 1 shows that a couple household with one child would need $1,800 weekly disposable income to have the same equivalised disposable household income as a lone person household with a disposable income of $1,000.

-The Household Economic Wellbeing Fact Sheet Series is available from the publication Household Income and Income Distribution, Australia, 2011–12 (cat. no. 6523.0) ‘Downloads’ tab and provides a broad overview of the key concepts and data sources for measuring household economic wellbeing.
+The Household Economic Wellbeing Fact Sheet Series published in Household Income and Income Distribution, Australia, 2011–12 is available in the ‘downloads’ tab of this release.
+It provides a broad overview of the key concepts and data sources for measuring household economic wellbeing.
 The Household Economic Wellbeing fact sheet series currently comprises:

 These documents will be presented in a new window.